 “Learning paths are very easy to use: they allow students to progress at their own pace, and students appreciate this option.
 The use of this function has increased during the pandemic,” Natascha reports.
 Read more about learning paths here and see an example below.

 The Police Academy uses the Flipped Classroom strategy to make teaching more efficient and to promote active learning.
 Flipping the classroom entails providing students with material to study at home, and then reviewing this material in class.
 Natascha explains, “The Flipped classroom strategy activates students because they have to prepare for the next lesson.
 As a result of this preparation, there is more time in class for a deeper level of learning and practice.”

 itslearning Discussion Boards & Blogs

-Another way to activate students is by facilitating them to journal their experiences.
-Each week police leadership students document what they learned in the field and publish it to their itslearning course discussion board.
+Another way to activate students is by asking them to journal their experiences.
+Each week police leadership students document what they learned in the field and publish it to the itslearning course discussion board.
 In this way, students can learn from each other and post comments or questions.
 Other students write blogs in the platform.
 Teachers use these discussions and blogs to discover issues and address them in upcoming classes.